Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 15:30 UTC 27.08.2020
 - Added "Straight Lane Switch U-turn" and "Diagonal Lane Switch U-turn" to all 4 Lane Category A Books
-- Reworked signaling in "Straight U-turn" and "Diagonal U-turn" in all 4 Lane Category A Books in order to make them upgradable to the above.
+- Reworked signalling in "Straight U-turn" and "Diagonal U-turn" in all 4 Lane Category A Books in order to make them upgradable to the above.
 Also Diagonal U)-turn" looks like a square now.
 - Fixed modularity of rail blueprints with diagonal exits (previously solar panels would overlap)

 16:30 UTC 28.08.2020